ChathukaU/Leave-Alert-System/GUIDE.md

 - You are on leave (you already know!)
 - You are not in any team with the person on leave
 - Your email is not configured in `Config.js`

+### Interns leave

+Interns are typically not in OrangeHRM.
+Add their leave information using `MANUAL_LEAVES`, and they will be included in team notifications just like regular employees.

 ---